Dr-LingXiao/Dr-LingXiao.github.io/index.md

 ### Honors

-1. 2018, China Scholarship Council Scholarships |中国留学基金委奖学金
+1. 2018, China Scholarship Council Scholarships (No: 20180616011) |中国留学基金委奖学金

 ### Projects
 1.

+### Services
+1. Reviewer: ICME, ACMMM, Additive Manufacturing, and Journal of Computing and Information Science in Engineering.
+2. Session chair: ISM 2021 (Int.
+Symposium on Multimedia)